dpmerrell/dpmerrell.github.io/_posts/2019-11-08-truth-usefulness.markdown

 Karl Popper famously made an astute observation: that the only propositions worth considering are _those capable of being proven false_.
 This constitutes a heuristic for rejecting certain classes of useless propositions.

 Nietzsche: acknowledges the Will to Truth, but asserts the superiority of Will to Power.
+However, he also says the following:
+> How much truth does a spirit endure, how much truth does it dare?
+More and more that became for me the real measure of value.
+Error (faith in the ideal) is not blindness, error is cowardice.
+> &ndash; Nietzsche; *Ecce Homo*
+Some context shows that this isn't a contradiction.
+The quote is one small part of a larger argument that philosophical depth requires courage.

-American Pragmatists: identify truth with usefulness.
+American Pragmatists: _identify_ truth with usefulness.
 Seems like a potentially dangerous conflation.

 ## Some important cases (TODO)